Kmart: 2010–2018: Kmart and Sears Holdings

 On January 4, 2018, after yet another disappointing holiday sales season, Kmart announced the liquidation of 64 more stores in the spring of 2018.
 This included Kmart's only remaining Super Kmart location in Warren, Ohio, which officially discontinued the Super Kmart format.
-According to MSN Money, Kmart along with sister company Sears had an extremely high chance of disappearing and going defunct in 2018, such that 2017 would have marked its final holiday season as an independent brand.
+According to MSN Money, Kmart along with sister company Sears had an extremely high chance of disappearing in 2018, such that 2017 would have marked its final holiday season as an independent brand.

 On March 15, 2018, Sears Holdings announced that a small profit was made in the fourth quarter of 2017.
 However, investors claimed that it was due to tax refunds and that sales were still falling for both Kmart and Sears.
 On March 26, 2018, CEO Eddie Lampert said, "I'm not sure Kmart on its own could ever be a great retailer," implying that the company was trying to shift to online shopping as opposed to brick and mortar stores.
 On April 12, 2018, Sears announced plans to close and auction 16 of its Sears stores, and close several more Kmart locations, but did not specify how many.
 Two known locations on the list were Kmart stores in Brandon, Florida, and Saugus, Massachusetts.
 In early May, Sears announced the liquidation of several more Kmarts, including the last Kmart in Vermont, in Bennington.

 On May 21, 2018, Sears Holdings announced yet another round of liquidation sales in forty Sears and Kmart stores across 24 states.
 These stores were closed by July 4, 2018.
 On May 31, Sears Holdings announced the liquidation of an additional 16 Kmart stores and 48 Sears stores, including the last Kmart in Hawaii, in Līhuʻe.
 The closings announced May 31, 2018, were from among 100 unprofitable stores in Sears Holdings and the remaining 28 unprofitable stores were, "a small group of stores that was pulled from the closing list ... as they are being evaluated further," meaning even more store closings could occur later in the year.
 Sears Holdings did not disclose those locations at the time.
 On June 28, 2018, Sears Holdings disclosed 10 of the stores being evaluated and announced they would close by September 2018.
 Liquidation sales began on the same day.
 On July 13, 2018, news came through from multiple sources that even more Kmart stores were set to liquidate across the nation.
 On August 23, 2018, it was announced that 13 more stores would close by November.